MiraldiLab/maxATAC/docs/readme/predict.md

 ### `--chromosomes`

 The chromosomes to make predictions on.
 Our models do not currently considered chromosomes X or Y. This means that most of the files will not contain this information.
-You should not predict in chrX or chrY unless you known your bigwig contains these chromosomes.
+You should not predict in chrX or chrY unless you know your bigwig contains these chromosomes.
 Default: Autosomal chromosomes 1-22.

 ### `--loglevel`